-The Anti-Policing Health Workers Cohort aims to increase resistance to the every-day violence of policing, strengthen people’s skills to respond to community health needs in ways that minimize police contact, and ultimately decouple access to health care from policing.
+The Oakland Power Projects aim to increase resistance to the every-day violence of policing, strengthen people’s skills to respond to community health needs in ways that minimize police contact, and ultimately decouple access to health care from policing.

 This is an incomplete and working resource list of materials that help us analyze and think through the connections between policing and health care in order to more successfully work to sever these connections.